cderv/r-bucket/README.md

 * `TinyTex-min` is infra-only and contains only TexLive with no package installed.
 We recommand this one if you want Texlive for Windows.
 * `TinyTex-full` contains more packages than `TinyTex`.

+See full documentation at https://yihui.org/tinytex/

+The binaries are synced from https://github.com/yihui/tinytex-releases/releases

 ## To install scoop

 See https://github.com/lukesampson/scoop